Previous Light:

 Daybreak on Christmas Eve of December 24 brought a slight calm through the still raging storm.
 Keeper Bray, fearing for the safety for his wife and nephew on Thacher Island, decided to head for the island with his assistants as the lights were still burning to guide him.
 It was a joyful Christmas Eve as the Brays and their assistants were reunited.
 A Coast Guard Cutter was named in her honor in 1998.

-Note: For more details regarding this famous story, select the link "Heroism of Maria Bray" Blog at the top of the page to be directed to my Lighthouse Stories section.
+Note: For more details regarding the heroism of Maria Bray or about the perfect storm that sank the steamship Portland, select the appropriate blog links at the top of the page to be directed to my Lighthouse Stories section.

 In 1919, President Woodrow Wilson was returning from Europe aboard the S.S.
 America.
 The ship was in a heavy fog and heading directly towards the rocky Thacher Island, when at the last moment disaster was averted by the station's fog signal.